-Once the short hours of day are over the sun sets and it sends out “squids” or small fireworks, rather than the normal vibrant rays of light.
+Once the short hours of the day are over the sun sets and it sends out “squids” or small fireworks, rather than the normal vibrant rays of light.
 The “rays” are not “constant” anymore.
 This is not a happy time of day.
 Everything seems to be drained, the “world’s whole sap is sunk.”
-He compares earth to a tree which has no more sap, another connection to the winter season.
+He compares earth to a tree that has no more sap, another connection to the winter season.

 Donne uses the word “hydroptic” in the next lines.
 This is a simple reference to something containing too much water.
 The earth has absorbed all the light that is normally put out by the sun.
 Although the world is a dark and dried up place at this point, Donne makes the argument that he has it worse.
 Compared to him, they “seem to laugh.”
 He is “their epitaph.”
 He is the final say, or summary of all things sad and dead.

 Study me then, you who shall lovers be

 At the next world, that is, at the next spring;